 When a person wants to be free of an addiction but is in a continuing cycle of try and fail, it is because there is a conflict between the conscious and unconscious mind.
-To be successfully free from addiction, there must be coherence.
-In other words, your thoughts and your feelings are in total agreement thereby creating will.
+In other words, your thoughts and your feelings are in disagreement.
+This is a state of incoherence.

 The way to achieve this inner state of coherence is to be fully and whole-heartedly committed to the intention to change.
 Some people can achieve this themselves but lots of people benefit from getting help.
 Hypnotherapy and EFT have a very good track record in working with addictions because, in the hands of the right therapist, the unconscious mind can be re-informed about healthy behaviour.*

 If you would like to know more about this, send me an email – or continue reading below.

 The following article about addiction refers mostly to what I would describe as the day to day functional/semi-functional addiction, rather than the chronic, dysfunctional, life-threatening addiction.
 Although there would broadly be a lot of cross-over, it would be naive to assert that information and advice below would be helpful to a user whose life is in danger.

 A day-to-day user is usually functioning well enough, holds down a job, pays the bills, raises a family etc. but he/she is aware that there is one or more behaviour that is having a negative effect on them, their life, their health, their relationships, and they realise that they are unable to stop.